imdawon/Monley-Rummer/README.md

 Use android MonkeyRunner to brute force the "My Eyes Only" photo locker.

 ## The Target
-Snapchat's "My Eyes Only" encrypted folder stores user-specified photos within.
+Snapchat's "My Eyes Only" encrypted photos folder.

 ## My Eyes Only Behavior:
 * To open the folder, you must enter a 4 digit passcode using only numbers.